Mickey & Minnie's Runaway Railway: Ride experience

-The scene transitions into a sewage system where the water drains away, and the cars move into another room depicting the downtown of a large city at night.
+The scene transitions into a sewage system where the water drains away, where, in Disneyland’s version, Pluto can be seen swirling around, going down, and grabbing the picnic basket, and the cars move into another room depicting the downtown of a large city at night.
 Pete can be seen with a jackhammer doing construction work and laughing, while Donald Duck is spotted in a delivery van.
 The cars veer left into a room designed as a dance studio, and Daisy Duck leads them into a waltz followed by a conga.
 The cars dance their way into a back alley and into a factory, as Minnie warns not to enter.
 The cars then appear to be stuck on a conveyor belt moving toward a smasher.
 Mickey and Minnie eventually manage to pull a switch that shuts down the factory and transforms it into a moonlit night at the park.
 The cars reverse and turn around, and, in Disneyland's version, travel through a barn, moving into another room where Mickey, Minnie, and Pluto are finally having their picnic.
 The lead car reattaches to the locomotive helmed by Goofy, who tells guests that his "guided tour" has concluded and thanks them for staying with him.
 The train pulls around the corner to find Mickey, Minnie, and Pluto having a picnic singing one final rendition of "Nothing Can Stop Us Now" while fireworks go off in the sky above and over the guests.
 Goofy waves goodbye, closes the back window, and is heard discovering a lever wondering what it does.
-Just before the train returns to the station, he pulls it, triggering a small explosion inside his cab followed by his signature holler, giving riders one last laugh.
-The train then pulls back into the barn, where Goofy thank the guests for riding with him and tells them to exit safely and asks for them to come back soon.
+Just before the train returns to the station, he pulls it, triggering a small explosion inside his cab followed by his signature holler, giving riders one last surprise as the ride seat vibrates.
+The train then pulls back into the barn, where Goofy thanks the guests for riding with him and tells them to exit safely and asks for them to come back soon.
 As guests leave the station, they pass through the movie screen to return to the real world, with the title card saying “The End” displayed on the screen as guests leave the auditorium.